-Charles and Dorothy Johnman were remarkable figures in the cultural history of Stellenbosch.
+Dorothy and Charles Johnman are remembered as remarkable figures who contributed in their various ways to the cultural history of Stellenbosch.

 Dorothy Radloff was born in Kimberley in 1906 but the young family came to Stellenbosch when her father died before her first birthday.
 From that early start she lived in Herte Street, where her maternal grandparents already owned several properties.
 She turned out to be a lifelong resident of Herte Street.
 The family home at 8 Herte Street was given the composite name ‘Camido’, after Dorothy and her two sisters, Catherine and Mildred (‘Millie’).

 Dorothy was a descendant of some of the Rhenish missionary families, such as the Hahn and Radloff families, whose traces are still found in the Rynse Kerk on the Braak, as well as at the former Rhenish School (now PJ Olivier Art School).
 Dorothy’s maternal grandfather, Reverend Hahn, who lived in Herte Street (now the site of the Pieke Flats across from the Johnman Music Centre) is known to have purchased some of the semi-detached houses in Herte Street.
 These houses had been built by Catherina Frederica van Nuet Onkruidt in the early 1800s.
 Hahn leased some of these properties to persons who had presumably been declared free slaves.